Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 To me, it's not safe, prone to XSS, kinda beefy, etc. This tutorial will teach you how to use httpOnly cookie sessions instead.

-For a quick demo, go to [http://acwpython.pythonanywhere.com/authenticated/](http://acwpython.pythonanywhere.com/authenticated/) to view the cookies sessionid and csrftoken set by the server using a React frontend (we logged on for you).
+For a quick demo, go to [https://acwpython.pythonanywhere.com/authenticated/](https://acwpython.pythonanywhere.com/authenticated/) to view the cookies sessionid and csrftoken set by the server using a React frontend (we logged on for you).

+For Djangonauts, you'll still be able to use context variables like `request.user.is_authenticated` to determine whether a user is authenticated.

 ---
 # Abstract